Who is this article for?

 Code42 for Enterprise, yes.

-When a user's device is lost or stolen, your Code42 environment provides capabilities to protect data on the device.
+When a user's device is lost or stolen, Code42 for Enterprise and CrashPlan for Small Business can help you protect the data on that device.
 This tutorial explains how to protect and restore a user's data when a device is lost or stolen.

 Before you begin

 Identify the name of the lost or stolen device.
-If you don't know the name of the device, use the administration console to locate it based on the user that owned the device:
+If you don't know the name of the device, use the Code42 console to locate it based on the user that owned the device:

 - Click the name of the user who owned the lost or stolen device.